-At Pro Esteros we dedicate much of our efforts to promoting the dissemination of knowledge about the region’s wetlands and the relationship they have with our quality of life.
+At Pro Esteros we dedicate much of our effort to promoting the dissemination of information about the region’s wetlands and the relationship they have with our quality of life.

 Our educational activities include:

 “Tiburones Dorados de Bahía de los Ángeles” Photography Club